nolim1t/nolim1t.github.io/contactpolicy.md

 The biggest signal is **Authenticity** - Are you a real person.
 While I don't care if you don't use your real legal name.
 I do care if you are a real person.
 Do you have a completely filled in profile?
 Have I met you before?
 Please state this when introducing yourself in the first message.
 There are a lot of spammers, and if you come across as a spammer I will not reply to you.

 Next is obviously the **content value** that you share.
 (Private profiles need not read further, I can't see any of it so not much of a signal here).
 Do you overshare (it can be annoying), or do you share good quality content.

+And finally **account age**.
+If I see that you are a new account with barely any posts, it comes off as a spammer.
+See the authenticity part on how to improve points on getting a reply/add.